-Application deadlines: Research Project: March 20, 2018 Pilot project: 1st of every month
+Application deadlines: Research Project: October (date coming), 2018 Pilot project: September 1st

 New game makes chores fun